 - Do not crank the engine for more than 10 seconds at a time.
-This may overheat the starter and wiring system.
-If the engine does not start, turn the engine switch to the "LOCK" position - and try to start the engine again after waiting for 10 seconds or more. - Do not race a cold engine. - If the engine becomes difficult to start or stalls frequently, have your vehicle checked by your SUBARU dealer immediately.
+This may overheat the starter and wiring system. - If the engine does not start, turn the engine switch to the "LOCK" position and try to start the engine again after waiting for 10 seconds or more. - Do not race a cold engine. - If the engine becomes difficult to start or stalls frequently, have your vehicle checked by your SUBARU dealer immediately. - Vehicles with an automatic transmission: Do not shift the select lever while the starter is operating.

-Automatic transmission\
+Automatic transmission